 Note that the products discussed on our site are independently selected by (obsessive) editors.
 Your purchases through our recommendations may earn us a commission at no extra cost to you.

 Mosquitoes are one of the greatest annoyances of summer.
 The more the temperature rises, the more the number of mosquitoes increase as well.
 You probably do not worry much about mosquitoes – until you end up with itchy bumps on your skin.
 Whereas, it is of utmost importance that you worry about mosquitoes before you end up with mosquito bites and know how to refrain from getting them.

 According to the World Health Organisation, above 40% of the world’s entire population is currently vulnerable to mosquito-borne diseases.
 Therefore, it is crucial for everyone to educate themselves regarding various ways to keep these dangerous little insects as far as possible.
-In this article today, we will discuss about how a ceiling fan can keep the mosquitoes away from you, as well as some other ways to get rid of them.
+In this article, we will discuss how a ceiling fan can keep the mosquitoes away from you, as well as some other ways to get rid of them.

 Why do mosquitoes bite us?